-How we will measure our progress % increase in looked after young people gaining achievement awards % of looked after children and young people achieve their expected CfE levels in Literacy and Numeracy, by the end of P1, P4, P7 and S3. % school attendance for looked after children (Primary and Secondary)
+Our contribution to making this happen How we will measure our progress Our care experienced children and young people enjoying high quality, nurturing learning experiences which support opportunities for % increase in looked after young people gaining achievement awards personal achievement. % of looked after children and young people achieve their expected CfE levels in Literacy and Numeracy, by Nurturing the interest and talent of our children and young people in sports, arts, and leisure. the end of P1, P4, P7 and S3.
+Learning experiences which are high quality and support opportunities for personal achievement. % school attendance for looked after children (Primary and Secondary)